rodmel/Transport-Accident-Analysis/doc/H06/Hypothesis_06.md

 ### Which types of accidents are more frequent in various road surface conditions?

 --

+This hypothesis tries to determine which kind of accidents frequently happen in certain type of road surface conditions.
+To simplify the visualization, the collision types are categorized into four major categories:
+ - Single vehicular collisisons,
+ - Two vehicles in the same dierction
+ - Two vehichels in different direction and
+ - Hitting a parked vehicles.

+Road surface conditions are reduced as well into the following:
+ - Dry/Normal
+ - Wet
+ - Snow
+ - Slushy (wet snow) and
+ - Icy
+ -
-In this summary, the collision types are reclassified into major categories to simplify the visualization.
-Some of the road surface conditions are also removed (such as the gravel/sand, oil, muddy and flooded) as the proportion of these surface conditions are very small.
-This summary focuses mainly on dry, wet and the rest of wintry surface conditions such as snow, slushy/wet snow, and icy conditions.
+The rest of the road surface conditions are also removed (such as gravel/sand, oil, muddy and flooded) as the proportion of these surface are very small.

-Below is the graph and the tabulated summary of the collision per road surface.
-Surprisingly, the *Dry/Normal* road surface condition prominently has the highest number of collision compared to wintry and wet conditions.
-The *two vehicular accidents*  (both same and different direction) are the most type of collisions occur in dry/normal conditions.
+Below is the resulting graph with five panels for each identified road surface.
+Surprisingly, the *"Dry/Normal"* road surface condition prominently has the highest number of collision compared to the rest.
+The *two vehicular accidents*  (both same and different direction) are the most type of collisions that happen in dry/normal conditions.

-In terms of these "two vehicular accidents*, the vehicle running on the same direction type is consistently higher than the *different direction* collisions on dry/normal road surface condition but during the *wet* and *snowy* conditions, the *different direction* collisions are  higher.

-The *single vehicular accident* appears frequently high on dry/normal road surface condition as well but it is the leading type of accident that occurs during the icy condition.
+For the wintry (snow, slushy/wet snow and icy) road surface conditions, all types of collisions have not much difference in frequency but surprisingly very low compared to the "dry/normal" road surface.

 ![](H06_GraphA.png)